ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 {NOTE: }

-You can run a product and pay for it using a credit card or a wire transfer, per-minute without committing to anything or with a yearly agreement, gaining a substantial discount.
+You can run a product and pay for it using a credit card or a wire transfer (we require that you provide valid credit card details in any case).
+You can pay per minute without any commitment, or use one of the yearly-payment models for a substantial discount.

 * In this page:
   * [Pricing](../cloud/cloud-pricing-payment-billing#pricing)